 Types of prototype models

-There are a few types of prototype models that can be implemented by development teams based on their needs:
+There are a few types of prototype models that can be implemented by development teams based on their needs, such as the following:

-- Evolutionary- This approach uses a continuous, working prototype that is refined after each iteration of customer feedback.
-Because each prototype is not started from scratch, this method saves time and effort.
+- Evolutionary.
+This approach uses a continuous, working prototype that is refined after each iteration of customer feedback.
+This method saves time and effort because each prototype is not started from scratch.

 Advantages of the prototyping model

-Using a prototype model can bring multiple advantages, including:
+Using a prototype model can bring multiple advantages, including the following: